vblanco20-1/vulkan-guide/vkguide_new_source/chapter_4/new_drawloop.md

 The draw function will do nothing, only call Draw() on children.

-This base node class does nothing, so we need to add a MeshNode class that displays a mesh.
+This base node class does nothing, so we need to add a MeshNode class to vk_engine.h that displays a mesh.

 ```cpp
 struct MeshNode : public Node {